Jordan P. Evans

 Jet Propulsion Laboratory

-responsible for leading 700 engineers and scientists in the development of advanced
+Laboratory, responsible for leading JPL's engineering and science workforce in the

-robotic systems for the exploration of our universe.
-For 7 years, in roles as both
+development of advanced robotic systems for the exploration of our universe.

 Mr. Evans’ career includes working for Northrop on the first two operational B-2 Stealth